Trevarno Farm, Prospidnick, Helston, TR13 0RY

 It is intended that the preserved line will eventually be restored via the 4 arch Cober Viaduct and right onto the outskirts of Helston (where a new and "temporary-replacement" station maybe proposed as the former Helston site itself now sadly lies within private land and redevelopment), however this may take some many years.

-Car parking and entry to the railway is free - you can come to the platform, enjoy something in the buffet, browse in the shop, watch a video of our railway and watch the trains for free.
+Car parking and entry to the railway is free - you can come to the platform, browse in the shop, watch a video of our railway and watch the trains for free.
 If you wish to ride on the train there is a modest charge.

 One mile north of Helston.